 Patents are legal protections given to inventive products which provide an innovative solution to a problem.
 Inventors who have created a new product are entitled to patent protection, as it forbids outside parties from using their designs, and outside parties infringing on patents will profit from the time and money invested into designing the invention.

-Counterfeiting, and forms of IP theft in general, are growing quickly on social media, and are having a large negative effect.
+Counterfeiting, and forms of IP theft in general, are growing quickly on social media, and is a big online brand protection challenge for many companies.

 Unofficial third parties create social media accounts imitating authentic brands, then use their fake profiles to sell counterfeits, send users to phishing pages, and sometimes to distribute harmful malware.

 The services offered by brand protection providers can be summed up as four general processes:

 Brand protection companies and services can help you find infringements online, wherever they may be.
 This can include a counterfeit listing on ecommerce, a rogue website or an impersonating social media profile, along with a number of other forms of infringement.

 Ensuring that the products labeled as infringements truly are infringements is an important step.
 Validation is employed so that authentic companies are not penalized by mistake while trying to enforce IP rights.